Toysoft/OpenGD77-/docs/OpenGD77_User_Guide.md

 If TOT is setup for the current channel or VFO, when the timer counts down to zero the transmission will stop, a warning beep will be played and the radio will stop transmitting.

 ![](media/timeout.png)

+## Scanning

+Both the Channel and VFO screens support scanning, but their operation is slighly different.

+### Channel scanning

+Press and hold (Long press) the **Up arrow** to start scanning the channels in the zone Press the **Left arrow** to reverse the direction of scan.
+Press the **Right arrow** to mark the channel as a 'nuisance' channel which will be removed from the current scan.
+Press the **Up arrow** to skip over the current channel, and continue the scan

+Pressing any other button stops the scan.

+Whilst scanning the mode indicator **DMR** or **FM** will flash.

+### VFO scanning

+The VFO screen has a special scanning mode, which is entered by performing a Long Press on the **Up** arrow button.
+When scan mode is enabled, the display changes to show the lower and upper scan limit frequencies, instead of showing the Tx frequency.

+Initially the scan limits will be set to the current VFO Rx frequency minus 1Mhz to plus 1Mhz.

+Scan limits scan be changed by manually entering both frequencies e.g.

+1 4 4 0 0 0 1 4 8 0 0 0

+To start the scan, use Long press on the **Up** arrow, until the radio beeps.

+When not actively scanning, pressing the **Up** or **Down** arrows performs the normal function in the VFO of increasing or decreasing the frequency.

+Press the **Left arrow** key to reverse the scan direction.
+Press the **Up arrow** to skip over the current frequency and continue the scan.
+Press the **Right arrow** arrow to mark the current frequency as a 'nuisance' frequency, which will be omitted by the scan.

+Pressing any other button will stop the scan

+Long press on the **Down arrow** arrow exists from scan mode.

 ## Other screens